SchedunApp/Schedun/README.md

 * **Installer:** A better looking installer to add(and remove) the app properly to/from the application list, not just a runnable exe on the computer somewhere.
 Also sets up the necessary folder structure. ✅Added in version v1.3.4
 * **Self updating function:** Instead of manually downloading new update, it can just install the new update by itself. ✅Added in version v1.3.4
 * **Better file handling:** New button to open folder.
 Reworked folder structure. ✅Added in version v1.4.0
+* **Quick load filter:** A button next to each possible variation, that allows users to add a result to the filter as selected courses. ✅Added in version v1.4.0
+* **Individual daily filter:** A feature that allows users to set for each day their earliest and latest start. ✅Added in version v1.4.0

 ## 🌐 Contact Information
 If you have any issues with the app, any questions or suggestions, feel free to contact us at: schedunapp@gmail.com